 2. Children from the county/district of Darmstadt-Dieburg

 3. Children from the City of Darmstadt

 5. Children from Hesse

-Children sometimes require specialist support.
+Children sometimes require additional specialist support (e.g. speach therapy, dyslexia therapy) .
 According to German school regulations, this must be arranged with external specialists.
-Our school will provide advice on whom to contact.
+Our school can provide advice on whom to contact.